Hester Swift, July 2017

 - Milieurecht: tekst en commentaar (Environmental Law), 4th ed., Kluwer, 2012

-IALS has the law report series Nederlandse jurisprudentie (NJ) from 1925 onwards.
+IALS has the series Nederlandse jurisprudentie (NJ) from 1925 onwards.
 It publishes the decisions of the Hoge Raad (Supreme Court) and a much smaller selection of decisions of the district courts (rechtbanken) and appeal courts (gerechtshofen), in both civil and criminal cases.

-Some journals also contain court decisions:
+Some journals also publish court decisions:

 Indexes and bibliographies

-Cases are indexed in Nederlandse Jurisprudentie.
+Dutch cases are indexed in Nederlandse Jurisprudentie.

 Books in English